-The Philippines, officially known as the Republic of the Philippines, is a Southeast Asian country with a population of about 109 million.
+The Philippines, officially the Republic of the Philippines, is a Southeast Asian country with a population of approximately 109 million.
 The country has a long history of gambling, with such activities being a common pastime for Filipinos since the 16th century.
-Nowadays, there are numerous legal and illegal gambling activities taking place all over the country.
+Today, numerous legal and illegal gambling activities take place throughout the country.

-The Government relies on the Philippine Amusement and Gaming Corporation (PAGCOR) for the regulation of the gambling industry on the archipelago.
-The PAGCOR is also the body that is responsible for issuing gaming licenses to casino operators who wish to operate on the Filipino market.
+The government relies on the Philippine Amusement and Gaming Corporation (PAGCOR) to regulate the gambling industry across the archipelago.
+PAGCOR is also responsible for issuing gaming licenses to casino operators that wish to enter the Filipino market.

-In addition to its enticing nature and culture, the Philippines also attracts numerous tourists thanks to its glamorous gambling industry.
-Resorts with integrated casino facilities are extremely popular, with Metro Manila alone hosting over twenty casinos.
+In addition to its appealing natural landscapes and rich culture, the Philippines attracts numerous tourists thanks to its glamorous gambling industry.
+Resorts with integrated casino facilities are extremely popular, with Metro Manila alone hosting more than twenty casinos.

 While the Philippines may seem like a great destination for casino lovers, this is not the case for locals.
-Even though online gambling is a well-regulated sector, with PAGCOR authorized to issue licenses to online casino operators, they are not permitted to accept players who are located in the Philippines.
-That said, Filipinos can find a number of offshore gaming websites where they can register and bet on various casino games.
+Even though online gambling is well regulated and PAGCOR is authorized to issue licenses to online casino operators, these operators are not permitted to accept players located in the Philippines.
+That said, Filipinos can find a number of offshore gaming websites where they can register and wager on various casino games.

-To fully understand where the Philippines is standing when it comes to online and offline gaming, you might want to get familiar with the laws of the country as well as the regulatory institutions that take care of overseeing the gambling sector on the archipelago.
+To fully understand where the Philippines stands regarding online and offline gaming, you should become familiar with the country’s laws and the regulatory institutions that oversee the gambling sector across the archipelago.

 Gambling Regulations

-The gambling sector in the Philippines is governed by two jurisdictions – the Philippine Amusement and Gaming Corporation (PAGCOR) and the Cagayan Special Economic Zone.
-The two institutions are responsible for the regulation and licensing of the land-based casinos located throughout the Philippines.
+The gambling sector in the Philippines is governed by two jurisdictions: the Philippine Amusement and Gaming Corporation (PAGCOR) and the Cagayan Special Economic Zone.
+These two institutions are responsible for regulating and licensing land-based casinos throughout the country.

-In addition to regulating brick-and-mortar casinos, licensing and overseeing the operations of online gaming operators also falls under the remit of PAGCOR.
-There are several pieces of legislation that determine the legal status of gambling in the Philippines and make sure to properly regulate the industry.
+In addition to overseeing brick-and-mortar casinos, PAGCOR is also in charge of licensing and supervising online gaming operators.
+Several pieces of legislation determine the legal status of gambling in the Philippines, ensuring the industry is properly regulated.

 Presidential Decree No.1067-A